-- 1. CONTRACTOR shall accept any person with Orange County Medi-Cal; and who is physically and mentally able to comply with the program's rules and regulations.
+1. CONTRACTOR shall accept any person with Orange County Medi-Cal; and who is physically and mentally able to comply with the program's rules and regulations.
 Said persons shall include persons with a concurrent diagnosis of mental illness, i.e., those identified as having a co-occurring diagnosis.
-Persons with co-occurring disorders and others who require prescribed medication shall not be precluded from acceptance or admission solely based on their licit use of prescribed medications. - 2.
+Persons with co-occurring disorders and others who require prescribed medication shall not be precluded from acceptance or admission solely based on their licit use of prescribed 2 medications.
+3 2.
 Beneficiaries may contact CONTRACTOR directly to request services.
-Beneficiaries may also be referred to CONTRACTOR by the 24/7 Beneficiary Access Line, network providers, and other access points determined by ADMINISTRATOR.
-CONTRACTOR shall enter data regarding request for service into an access log established by ADMINISTRATOR. - 3.
-CONTRACTOR shall have policies and procedures in place to screen for emergency medical conditions and immediately refer beneficiaries to emergency medical care. - 4.
-CONTRACTOR shall have a policy that requires a Client who shows signs of any communicable disease or through medical disclosure during the intake process admits to a health related problem that would put others at risk, to be cleared medically before services are provided. - 5.
-Admission Policy CONTRACTOR shall establish and make available to the public a written Admission Policy.
+Beneficiaries may also be referred to CONTRACTOR by the 24/7 Beneficiary Access Line, network providers, and other 4 access points determined by ADMINISTRATOR.
+CONTRACTOR shall enter data regarding request 5 for service into an access log established by ADMINISTRATOR.
+6 3.
+CONTRACTOR shall have policies and procedures in place to screen for emergency 7 medical conditions and immediately refer beneficiaries to emergency medical care.
+8 CONTRACTOR shall have a policy that requires a Client who shows signs of any 9 communicable disease or through medical disclosure during the intake process admits to a health related 10 problem that would put others at risk, to be cleared medically before services are provided.
+11 Admission Policy CONTRACTOR shall establish and make available to the public a 12 written Admission Policy.
 ADMINISTRATOR may revise Admission Policy due to funding.
-Admission Policy shall include, but not be limited to the following treatment priorities: - a.
-First priority for admission shall be given to pregnant injection drug users. - b.
-Second priority for admission is pregnant substance abusers. - c.
-Third priority for admission is injection drug users. - 6.
-CONTRACTOR's Admission Policy shall reflect all applicable federal, state, and county regulations.
-CONTRACTOR shall have the right to refuse admission of a person only in accordance with its written Admission Policy; provided, however, CONTRACTOR complies with the Nondiscrimination provisions of this Agreement.
-CONTRACTOR shall not admit any Client with outstanding warrants.
-Staff shall review OC Sheriff Department website for any warrants in Orange County, prior to admission. - 7.
-CONTRACTOR shall initial services within reasonable promptness and shall have a documented system for monitoring and evaluating the quality, appropriateness, and accessibility of care, including a system for addressing problems that develop regarding admission wait times.
+13 14 Admission Policy shall include, but not be limited to the following treatment priorities: 15 a.
+First priority for admission shall be given to pregnant injection drug users. b.
+Second priority for admission is pregnant substance abusers.
+16 c.
+Third priority for admission is injection drug users.
+17 CONTRACTOR's Admission Policy shall reflect all applicable federal, state, and county 18 19 regulations.
+CONTRACTOR shall have the right to refuse admission of a person only in accordance its written Admission Policy; provided, however, CONTRACTOR complies with the 20 Nondiscrimination provisions of this Agreement.
+CONTRACTOR shall not admit any Client with 21 outstanding warrants.
+Staff shall review OC Sheriff Department website for any warrants in Orange 22 23 County, prior to admission.
+7. Any woman who is pregnant upon admission or discovers she is pregnant after admission, 24 shall be under the care of a qualified physician and will have regular prenatal and post-partum care for 25 herself and her child(ren) through her Medi-Cal or her private health benefits.
+26 27 8.
+Medical documentation that substantiates the beneficiary's pregnancy and the last day of pregnancy shall be maintained in the beneficiary record.
+2.8 RESIDENTIAL TREATMENT AUTHORIZATION 29 1.
+All residential treatment admissions require prior authorization from the 30 ADMINISTRATOR.
+31 2.
+Prior to requesting authorization CONTRACTOR shall conduct a brief ASAM screening 32 provided by ADMINISTRATOR to predetermine level of care needed.
+33 CONTRACTOR will notify the HCA BHS RPC if the initial screening indicates residential 34 treatment is appropriate.
+HCA BHS maintains a centralized referral list and a daily count of available 35 beds.
+The RPC will ensure the Client enters treatment as quickly as possible by designating placement 36 at the program with an available bed (unless the Client is requesting a specific program).
+37